-- The child must attend Child Care Benefit approved child care. - The claimant must have been assessed as eligible for Child Care Benefit for approved care for each child. - The claimant and their partner must meet the work, training, study test (for the purpose of the rebate).
+- · The child must attend Child Care Benefit approved child care. - The claimant must have been assessed as eligible for Child Care Benefit for approved care for each child. - The claimant and their partner must meet the work, training, study test (for the purpose of the rebate).

-Note: if the claimant is eligible for Child Care Benefit for approved care for a child but their Child Care Benefit entitlement is zero due to income, they may still be eligible for the Child Care Rebate.
+Note: to receive the Child Care Rebate, an individual needs to claim for Child Care Benefit for approved care.
+If the claimant is eligible for Child Care Benefit for approved care for a child but their Child Care Benefit entitlement is zero due to income, they may still be eligible for the Child Care Rebate.